Alozi/placepicker/README.md

 # Elegant Context

 This is a Placepicker web application built with React.
 The goal of this project is handling side effects and working with useEffect hook.
+Also add dummy backend part on this project and practice sending http requests to connecting to a database.

 ![Screenshot with game](/public/screencapture.png)